lts-andrewnk/VisualCollation/README.md

 ## Introduction

-VisCodex is for building models of the physical collation of manuscripts, and then visualizing them in various ways.
-The VisCodex project is led by Dot Porter at the [Schoenberg Institute for Manuscript Studies](https://schoenberginstitute.org/) at the University of Pennsylvania, in collaboration with the [University of Toronto Libraries](https://onesearch.library.utoronto.ca/about) and the [Old Books New Science lab](https://oldbooksnewscience.com/).
-Collaborators include Alexandra Gillespie, Alberto Campagnolo, and Conal Tuohy.
+VCEditor is for building models of the physical collation of manuscripts, and then visualizing them in various ways.
+The VCEditor project is led by Dot Porter at the [Schoenberg Institute for Manuscript Studies](https://schoenberginstitute.org/) at the University of Pennsylvania and Alberto Campagnolo.
+VCEditor is built on code developed by the [University of Toronto Libraries](https://onesearch.library.utoronto.ca/about) and the [Old Books New Science lab](https://oldbooksnewscience.com/), under the direction of Alexandra Gillespie.

 ## System Requirements